This post may contain affiliate links. Read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Here are the simple ingredients for these boursin potatoes.
-Most are pantry staples and easy (and affordable) to find in grocery stores.
+Here are the simple ingredients for these Boursin potatoes.
 Jump down to the recipe card for exact measurements and nutritional information.

 • Yukon gold potatoes: washed, peeled, and quartered.
 You could also use a blend of baby potatoes or russet potatoes.

-• Kosher salt: Add more salt to the boiling water to help flavor the potatoes even more.
+• Kosher salt: Add more salt to the boiling water to season the potatoes.

-• Milk: Whole milk makes the potatoes extra thick and creamy, but any milk will work.
+• Milk: Whole milk makes the potatoes extra creamy, but any milk will work.
 Heavy cream (or cashew cream that can be a vegan substitute) can be used as well.

 • Unsalted butter: You want unsalted butter so you can control the amount of added salt.
 Use quality butter for the best flavor.